-In this paper, we present a methodology for selecting which videos and which layers should be stored at a finitecapacity cache.
+In this paper we present a methodology for selecting which videos and which layers should be stored at a finitecapacity cache.
 The methodology could be used, for example, by a cable or ADSL access company with a cache at the root of the distribution tree.
-Specifically, we suppose that the cache has limited storage capacity and a limited bandwidth connection to the Internet at large.
+Specifically, we suppose that the users have high-speed access to the cache, but the cache has limited storage capacity and a limited bandwidth connection to the Internet at large.
 For example, the ISP might have a terabyte cache with a 45 Mbps connection to its parent ISP.
 Thus, the video caching problem has two constrained resources, the cache size and the transmission rate of the access link between the ISP and its parent ISP.
-Our methodology is based on a stochastic knapsack model (which we briefly review in Appendix A) of the 2-resource problem.
+Our methodology is based on a stochastic knapsack model of the 2-resource problem.
 We suppose that the cache operator has a good estimate of the popularities of the the video layers.
 The problem, in essence, is to determine which videos and which layers within the video should be cached so that customer demand can best be met.